Ag23422/Projects-/README.md

 ## About Me

 **Ansh Sharma**
-Undergraduate | Software & Embedded Systems Enthusiast
+Undergraduate | software,Embedded Systems, Machine Learning, & Cybersecurity Enthusiast
 GitHub: [@Ag23422](https://github.com/Ag23422)

 ---

-## Licensing
+## License

-All projects in this repository are open-sourced under the MIT License.
-Attribution is appreciated if reused.
+All projects in this repository are licensed under the [MIT License](https://opensource.org/licenses/MIT).
+Attribution is appreciated if reused or extended.